jgibbons-cp/datadog/kubernetes/aspnet48_mvc_app/README.md

 ```

 4) Connect the trace agent to the Datadog agent with a service on the agent
-after getting pod for Datadog Windows agent pod with (with sample pod name):
+after getting pod for Datadog Windows agent with (with sample pod name):

 ```
 $ kubectl get po | grep win